-Composting toilets for RVs come in two different types.
+RV Composting Toilets come in two different types.
 You can choose the type that is most suited to your requirements.
 These types are:

 Batch Type Units

-These units come with two or more bins attached to the toilet.
+Batch Type Units come with two or more bins attached to the toilet.
 Once the bin is full, it gets moved to a different place, where the composting process takes place and gets completed.
-This process usually takes around six weeks to be finished.
-Once that's done, the waste is buried, and the pin becomes empty and replaced.
-This process then repeats itself.
+This process usually takes around six weeks to finish.
+Once done, the waste is buried, and the pin becomes empty and replaced.
+The process then repeats itself.

 However, if you want to opt for a continuous system composting toilet, then you need to have an underfloor space.
 Also, keep in mind that each pan must have its own chamber.

 Replacing an RV Toilet With a Composting Toilet

 Replacing an RV composting toilet isn’t difficult and involves the following steps:

 - Take measurements of the area you want to fit your composting toilet.